tgc-bot/FourAcesContracts/Membership.md

     repay is increased by 10% of the original loan amount.
 (500 -\> 550,
     2500 -\> 2750, etc)

-74. The maximum amount a player may return each day shall be no more than 20% of the original loan value (including immediate interest).
+74. The maximum amount a player MAY return each day SHALL be no more than 20% of the original loan value (including immediate interest).

 75. The M.O.L. has the authority to issue the following loans:

-    74. *Because the information on loans may change to the discretion of the M.O.L., loan information may be requested by them (one could also use **/loans request** discord command to see the loans available)*
+    74. *Because the information on loans MAY change to the discretion of the M.O.L., loan information MAY be requested by them (one could also use **/loans request** discord command to see the loans available)*

 76. The M.O.L. has the authority to tax the winnings of a game when it is a player with a loan that wins.
-This tax can be no more than 25% of the player’s winnings.
+This tax CAN be no more than 25% of the player’s winnings.

-77. To ensure the Casino is repaid the loans it gives, the Casino may:
+77. To ensure the Casino is repaid the loans it gives, the Casino MAY:

     75. Remove the chips placed into the pot by a person with a loan when that pot is won by anyone other than the person with that